atvs1478/sq/README.md

 				ACTRLS_PAUSE, ACTRLS_STOP, ACTRLS_REW, ACTRLS_FWD, ACTRLS_PREV, ACTRLS_NEXT,
 				BCTRLS_PUSH, BCTRLS_UP, BCTRLS_DOWN, BCTRLS_LEFT, BCTRLS_RIGHT

-One you've created such a string use it to fill a new NVS parameter with any name below 16(?) characters.
-You can have as many of these parameters as you can.
-Then set the parameter "actrls_config" with the name of your default config
+One you've created such a string, use it to fill a new NVS parameter with any name below 16(?) characters.
+You can have as many of these configs as you can.
+Then set the config parameter "actrls_config" with the name of your default config

 For example a config named "buttons" :
 ```